esteechao/se_project_aroundtheus/README.md

 **Intro**

-This gallery project allows users to view and interact with a collection of photos in a visually appealing and user-friendly interface.
-The application provides features such as browsing through different gallery cards, like, edit and the display of detailed info about each photo.
+This application allows users to upload photos with custom captions to a personal photo collection.
+Users may also create a custom profile.
+I built modals windows and unique client-side form validation behavior to improve the user's experience.

 **Technologies and Techniques Used**

-*The Photo Gallery Web Application is built using the following techniques:
+*The Web Application is built using the following techniques:

 JavaScript: An object-oriented language used to create some interactive pieces on my project.
 HTML5: Markup language used for structuring the web pages.